In order to view this page you need Flash Player 9+ support!

-Click for Free Boat Transport QuoteAs a boat owner that is in need of having a boat transported, there are a lot of items that need to be addressed prior to shipping your boat.
-A great deal of the preparation can be done by you.
-Most of the preparation that needs to be done prior to any boat transport can be done by the owner or agent.
-The marina you choose or the boat transporter you have contracted with can be a great resource for information.
-Most of the details that need to be addressed require very little technical skills or experience.
-If you have more time than money here is a great opportunity to save a bundle and get to know your boat a little better at the same time.
+There are many items that will need to be taken care of before you can safely Transport a Boat.
+Most of the preparation needed can be done by you or your agent.
+The marina and boat mover you choose can be a great resource for information.
+Most of the details that need to be addressed require very little technical skill or experience.
+If you have more time than money, here is a great opportunity to save a bundle, and get to know your vessel a little better at the same time.

 Dimensions are of absolute importance when requesting a quote to have your boat transported.
-To measure your boat, please follow the guidelines below.
-It is important to be accurate.Boat Towing and Delivery
+To measure your boat, follow the guidelines below.
+Remember, it is very important to be accurate with your measurements.

-1. Please put your motors or out drives in the raised position, and then measure the overall length of your boat, remembering to include out drives or motors, bow pulpits, swim platforms, and motor brackets.
+• Put your motors or out drives in the raised position.
+Measure the overall length of your vessel, remembering to include out drives or motors, bow pulpits, swim platforms, and motor brackets.

-2. To measure the height of your boat, measure from the highest part of the vessel, which is non removable, to the bottom of the keel
+• To measure the height of your boat, measure from the highest part of the vessel, which is non removable, to the bottom of the keel or the lowest point of the vessel’s props and rudders.

-3. To measure the beam of the boat, you measure the widest portion of the boat and include anything that is attached to it.
+• To measure the beam of the boat, you measure the widest portion of the vessel and include anything that is attached to it.

 Picking The Right Marina For Your Boat Transport

-1. Is there a forklift or travel lift for loading and unloading your boat before and after being transported to its new destination?
+• Is there a forklift or travel lift for loading and unloading your boat before and after being moved to its new destination?

-2. We do NOT recommend shrink-wrap for boats, but you may want to know if they can shrink-wrap your boat prior to transporting it, if necessary?
+• Although we do not recommend shrink-wrap, you may want to know if they can shrink-wrap your boat prior to transporting it.

-4. Are they willing to assist with the prep work of the boat & what are their charges in order to have it ready for transport?
+• Is the marina or boat yard willing to assist with the prep work on the vessel and what are their charges in order to have it ready for transport?

-Since this is the most important part of transporting your boat safely, we recommend you follow our guidelines by having a responsible boat yard do the preparation, or overseeing the preparation is done properly yourself.
+Since safety is the most important part of transporting your vessel safely, we recommend you follow our guidelines by having a responsible boat yard do the preparation, or overseeing the preparation is done properly yourself.

-Boat Towing and Delivery1.
-If damage occurs due to loading or improper preparation by the shipper, the boat transporter is not responsible.
+• If damage occurs due to loading or improper preparation by the shipper, the transporter is not responsible.

-2. Please ensure your boat is properly prepared for transport, as boats not properly prepared will be shipped in an “as is condition” and the carrier will not be responsible for damages.
-As a Boat Transport Company we would rather not transport a vessel in this manner, as it is not safe for the boat, the driver and potentially others on the highway.
+• Please ensure your boat is properly prepared for transport.
+Boats not properly prepared will be shipped in “as is condition” and the boat mover will not be responsible for damages.
+As a Boat Transport Company, we would rather not transport a vessel in this manner.
+It is not safe for the boat, the driver and potentially for others on the highway.

-4. When choosing a marina to transport your boat from, please select one that has a minimum of 14’ clearance overhead with no branches or wires that interfere with the approach.
+• When choosing a marina to transport your vessel from, please select one that has a minimum of 14’ clearance overhead with no branches or wires that interfere with travel.
+Your Boat haulers will also contact the marina for special instructions for getting in and out of the marina or boat yard.

-5. More clearance is required for larger boats, as the load is higher.
+• More clearance is required for larger boats, such as sailboat transport and yacht transport, as the load is usually higher.

 Prior To Transport Checklist

-1. Secure all loose gear in proper storage, as the boat transporter will not accept responsibility for improperly stored gear.
+• Secure all loose gear in proper storage, as the Boat Movers will not accept responsibility for improperly stored gear.
 Make sure all cabinets and the cabin is locked and “you” keep the key.
-Also, please note all tanks must be empty for transport including water and fuel – minimum of fuel, and remove the hull’s drain plugs.
+Please note all tanks must be empty for transport, including water and fuel, and remove the hull’s drain plugs.
 The bilge needs to be water free during transport, and during winter months, all fluids should be drained from water systems, air conditioners, pumps, etc.

 Canvas Covers / Shrink Wrap

 During transport, canvas covers must be removed as this will prevent them from tearing or flying away.
 The transporter will not be responsible for damages, if these covers are not removed.
-The transporter will ship shrink-wrapped boats, but please be aware that during transport it may tear and fly off.
+We will ship shrink-wrapped boats, but please be aware that during transport it may tear and fly off.
 Additional shrink-wrap tape is carried and every reasonable effort will be made to make repairs to the shrink-wrap.
-If it becomes un-repairable, it will be removed to prevent damage from occurring to the boat.
-The carrier will not assume responsibility for damages that occur Boat Towing and Deliveryunder these conditions and you may be charged additional fees for the time the boat transporter spent repairing and/or removing the shrink-wrap.
+If it becomes un-repairable, it will be removed to prevent damage from occurring to the vessel.
+The boat movers will not assume responsibility for damages that occur under these conditions and you may be charged additional fees for the time spent repairing and/or removing the shrink-wrap.

 Cradles / Trailers

-The transporter will not accept responsibility for damages if your cradle breaks during transport; therefore, if you own the cradle, you are advised to carefully inspect it, checking for loose bolts and weaknesses that could cause breakdown.
-If you ship your boat on a trailer you own, the transporter will not accept responsibility for roller or frame damage, trailer brake apart or anything else that occurs with your personally owned trailer that may cause damage to your boat.
+Boat Haulers will have their own cradling system they design to fit your vessel.
+The boat mover will not accept responsibility for damages if your cradle breaks during transport and really does not want to move your boat on its own cradle.
+If it is agreed to transport your boat on its cradle, you are advised to carefully inspect it.
+Check for loose bolts and weaknesses that could cause it to breakdown.
+If you ship your boat on a trailer you own, the transporter will not accept responsibility for roller or frame damage, trailer break apart or anything else that occurs with your personally owned trailer that may cause damage to your vessel.

 Dinghies